Codecademy/docs/content/sql/concepts/math-functions/terms/tan/tan.md

 `angle` is the radiant value, for which the tangent is calculated.

-> `Note`: The TAN() function operates using radians as its input, not degrees.
+> **Note:** The `TAN()` function operates using radians as its input, not degrees.
 To convert degrees to radians, the degree value can be multiplied by π/180.

 ## Example